projectdanube/xdi2-messenger/README.md

     mvn clean install

-That will generate xdi2-messenger.war.
-Deploy it in your favorite Java Servlet container.
+This will generate .war file ready for deployment.

 ### Community